Harvard Scientists Discover Genetic Switches For Whole-Body Regeneration

 “So one of the big findings in this paper is that the genome is very dynamic and really changes during regeneration as different parts are opening and closing.”

-Mansi Srivastava, Assistant Professor of Organismic and Evolutionary Biology at Harvard University and senior author on the study, added that animals must have the EGR gene for regeneration to occur.
+Mansi Srivastava, Assistant Professor of Organismic and Evolutionary Biology at Harvard University, and senior author on the study, added that animals must have the EGR gene for regeneration to occur.
 The team discovered this by decreasing the activity of the EGR gene in the panther worms and observing that all the genes downstream from it were not turned on, according to The Telegraph.
 And when they’re not turned on, other switches and not flipped and no regeneration happens,

 Here we present the labs first research paper, led by @Andrew_Gehrke, where we sequenced the genome of Hofstenia in order to understand how the non-coding portion of the genome responds to whole-body regeneration.
 Thank you to everyone involved!https://t.co/jOBC0BqsU2 pic.twitter.com/osM4ST4n4r